 Poor Form

 Fitness instructors or trainers often provide hands on adjustments or verbal cues to help their clients with their form.
 For example, performing a squat without the proper form can put a lot of stress on areas like your knees and low back.
-Proper form is really important not only to get the most out of the exercise, but also to help prevent injuries by engaging the correct muscle to support the movement.
+Proper form isn’t just about performance — it’s essential for injury prevention and ensuring the right muscles are activated to support the movement.

 Mobility